aras-p/playdate-dither3d/readme.md

 Most of the code layout and structure is taken from [Everybody Wants to Crank the World](https://github.com/aras-p/demo-pd-cranktheworld) demo I made in 2024.
 As such, it compiles on Playdate, and on PC as well (via Sokol).

+### Application Controls

+- Crank (playdate) / Mouse scroll wheel (PC) orbits the camera,
+- Up/Down moves camera closer / further,
+- A toggles wireframe (default off)
+- B toggles between "real scene" (default) or "unit test" scene that I was testing the rasterizers with
+- Left/Right toggles between different rendering techniques, indicated by `a:` number in the upper timings line:
+  - 0: scanline rasterizer with simple dither pattern,
+  - 1: scanline rasterizer with blue noise dither pattern,
+  - 2: scanline rasterizer with checkerboard based on UVs,
+  - 3: halfspace rasterizer with checkerboard based on UVs,
+  - 4: scanline rasterizer with Dither3D effect (default),
+  - 5: halfspace rasterizer with Dither3D effect.

 ### License